-The early β -lactamases were penicillinase enzymes that degraded penicillin, which started appearing rapidly in clinical bacteria [16][17].
+The early β -lactamases were penicillinase enzymes that degraded penicillin, which started appearing rapidly in clinical bacteria ^{[16][17]}.
 The introduction of modified, semisynthetic penicillins such as methicillin, ampicillin, and amoxicillin resulted in the gradual appearance of β -lactamases capable of degrading them.
-The first plasmid-borne transferrable β -lactamase was TEM-1, followed by TEM-2 and SHV-1 enzymes [18][19].
+The first plasmid-borne transferrable β -lactamase was TEM-1, followed by TEM-2 and SHV-1 enzymes ^{[18][19]}.
 TEM is the most common mechanism of ampicillin resistance compared to less prevalent SHV-1, although both have the same affinity for this antibiotic.
 TEM and SHV share 60% amino acid similarity between them and are inhibited by clavulanic acid, tazobactam, and sulbactam.
 The discovery of cephalosporin C in the early 1960s heralded an era of synthetic cephalosporins, which was thought to fend off β -lactamases.
-Structurally, cephalosporins have their β -lactam ring fused to a six-membered dihydrothiazine ring compared to penicillins in which the β -lactam is fused with a five-membered thiazolidine ring [20].
+Structurally, cephalosporins have their β -lactam ring fused to a six-membered dihydrothiazine ring compared to penicillins in which the β -lactam as fused with a five-membered thiazolidine ring ^[20].
 Subsequently, carbapenem and monobactam groups of β -lactam antibiotics with structurally variant lactam rings were discovered from natural sources and formed the basis for the synthesis of similar compounds with modifications.
-However, the enzymes extended-spectrum β -lactamases (ESBLs) that could hydrolyze a wide range of cephalosporins emerged from TEM and SHV lactamases by point mutations [18].
-ESBLs hydrolyze a broad spectrum of cephalosporins, including first, second, third-generation cephalosporins and aztreonam, but not cephamycins and carbapenems, and are inhibited by clavulanic acid [18][21].
+However, the enzymes extended-spectrum β -lactamases (ESBLs) that could hydrolyze a wide range of cephalosporins, including first, second, thirdgeneration cephalosporins and aztreonam, but not cephamycins and carbapenems, and are inhibited by clavulanic acid [18][21].
 As a consequence of mutations and the expansion of the substrate range, ESBLs have a lesser affinity for classical β -lactams compared to their ancestral β -lactamases.
 Subsequently, CTX-M type ESBLs with high affinity for cefotaxime emerged independent of TEM and SHV lactamases, and these supposedly evolved from β -lactamases of Kluyvera spp.
 [22].
 Over the years, CTX-M has overtaken other ESBLs in terms of number and global distribution, with more than 230 types identified to date.
 Figure 2 shows the timeline of the evolution of β -lactamases in relation to the introduction of β -lactam antibiotics for clinical use.